tacodevs/taskcollect/README.md

 make
 ```

 If all the build dependencies are installed and no errors occur, the folder `prg/` should appear in the root folder of the repository, containing executable programs for all major operating systems and CPU architectures.

+From here, deployment is simple:

+  1. Create an empty file for the credentials database and obtain a Google OAuth 2.0 client ID (see `doc/en/cmd/taskcollect` for more info)

-From here, deployment is easy: simply run the program for your OS and CPU, and the web server will start.
-For more information about deployment and running of TaskCollect, see `doc/en/cmd/taskcollect`.
+  2. Run the program for your OS and CPU, and the web server will start.

 TaskCollect is ***not*** production-ready and should not be deployed to the public yet.
 When it is, TaskCollect and its host system should be protected by a strong firewall to prevent damage from bad actors.